Want to learn new ways to make extra money?

 1. You make the B.I.G. mistakes

-Never mind the rest of the items on this list.
-If you can focus on avoiding the B.I.G. mistakes you’re taking the singular most important step in fixing your money problems.
+If you can focus on avoiding the B.I.G. mistakes, you’re taking the most important step to fix your money problems.

 B: You Don’t Have a Budget

-Even a basic one goes a long way in helping guide your spending decisions.
+Even a basic budget helps guide your spending decisions.
 If you have no idea where to begin, start with the 50/20/30 rule.